ed-kung/CSUN-Econ-433/group-project.md

 Your group will:

-- Propose a research question using ACS/Census data from IPUMS.
+- Propose a research question using ACS/Census data from IPUMS (or another dataset if you so choose).
 - Propose a methodology for answering the question.
 - Acquire the necessary data.
 - Conduct the analysis.